rlbaker/fn/README.md

 ### `Fold`

-Reduces a list of items into a single output, by applying a binary function to pairs of items, starting from the first item and the second, until the end of the list.
+Reduces a slice into a single output, by applying a binary function to pairs of elements, starting from the first element and the second, until the end of the slice.

 ```go
 input := []int{1, 2, 3, 4, 5}